PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Additional Analyses

 To better understand the optimization dynamics of PRISP in Section \ref{sec:ablation studies}, we analyze the gradient norms of LoRA parameters during training, focusing on the LoRA $B$ matrices, which constitute the primary trainable components in both PRISP and the No-Bridge variant.

-In Figure \ref{fig:gradient-norm}, we observe that PRISP consistently exhibits larger gradient norms for the $B$ matrices compared to the No-Bridge setting.
+In Figure \ref{fig:gradient-norm}, We observe that early layers (e.g., layers 3–11), which typically capture more general features, show comparable gradient magnitudes across variants.
+In contrast, later layers (e.g., layers 19–27), which are more responsible for user-specific representations, exhibit significantly larger and more structured gradients under the bridge formulation compared to the No-Bridge variant.
 We attribute this behavior to the joint optimization of the LoRA $B$ matrix and the bridge matrix in PRISP, as opposed to the No-Bridge variant where the $B$ matrix is optimized alone.

-This observation helps explain PRISP’s ability to adapt more rapidly in few-shot scenarios, as observed in our ablation studies.
-Under limited data, stronger gradient updates enable the model to encode task- and user-specific information more effectively within a small number of optimization steps, leading to faster adaptation.
+This indicates that the bridge matrix selectively amplifies adaptation in deeper layers, enabling more effective user-level personalization without destabilizing shared representations.